1897–98 Rangers F.C. season

-The 1897–98 season is the 24th season of competitive football by Rangers.
+The 1897–98 season was the 24th season of competitive football by Rangers.

 Overview

 Rangers played a total of 25 competitive matches during the 1897–98 season.
 They finished third in the Scottish League Division One with a record of 13 wins from 18 matches.

 The club won the Scottish Cup that season.
 A 2–0 victory of Kilmarnock on 26 March 1898 saw them win the trophy for the second time in two seasons.

 Results

 All results are written with Rangers' score first.